aditibindlish/Pandas-Challenge/README.md

 ### Scores by School Spending

-Create a table that breaks down school performance based on average spending ranges (per student).
-Use your judgment to create four bins with reasonable cutoff values to group school spending.
-Include the following metrics in the table:
+Created a table that breaks down school performance based on average spending ranges (per student).
+Resultant metrics in the table:

 * Average math score
 * Average reading score